Time

 My First Friday post for February will follow up on this topic.
 You’ve got two months to become more of an expert at managing your time.
 Enjoy!

 We have to learn how to master our time.
 Our time is our life.
-If we master time, we can have the time of our l
+If we master time, we can have the time of our lives!

 ----------------------------